 Then we were off for a view of what this magical place looks like – from the back of a donkey

-We didn’t encounter any prophetess on our journey, but it was magical nonetheless and I plan to return to to search for Sibilli, or at least the remains of her mystical powers.
+We didn’t encounter any prophetess on our journey.
+But it was magical nonetheless and I plan to return to search for Sibilli, or at least the remains of her mystical powers.
 Perhaps Nina will join me.

 Know Before You Go Donkey Riding in Monti Sibillini National Park:

 - Bring a hat and gloves, it can be windy